segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

 4. Back in the Segment app, paste the API key into the settings for the DataBrain destination.

 > info ""
 > You should see data in DataBrain within 48 hours.
-SupervisedAI notifies you by email when your model is generated.
+DataBrain notifies you by email when your model is generated.

 *Optional:* You can use Segment [Replays](https://segment.com/docs/guides/what-is-replay/) to sync your past events which were sent through Segment into your DataBrain instance.